toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 CSV files are text.
 Windows, OSX and Linux, treat the newline differently.
 With PC's, the newline is denoted by the codes `\n\r`, which is line-feed and a carriage return.
 Whereas Mac's use just the carriage return, `\r` and Linux text files will have only a line-feed, `\n`.

 This is annoying if you don't expect it.
 Keep this in mind when you see "extra" blank lines in a text file where you didn't expect it.

 Being a Linux user, I'd say you should always use the Linux newline format.
-It plays nicer with version control systems and slighly easier to convert to and from the other two platforms, OSX and Windows.
+It plays nicer with version control systems and slightly easier to convert to and from the other two platforms, OSX and Windows.

+If you work with CSV files a lot, find a good conversion tool for your platform to convert the text into either DOS mode or Linux.
+Terminal users have a program called `dos2unix` and `unix2dos` which handles those transformations easily and quickly.
+Those programs also exist for DOS `cmd` terminal.

 ### Enclose with Double Quotes
 <figure>